-Digital Financial Tools Hold Promise to Improve Aid Delivery

-# Archived

 Digital Financial Tools Hold Promise to Improve Aid Delivery and Long-Term Resilience

-ISTANBUL, May 24, 2016: Leaders from the public, private, and non-profit world said today that digital financial tools such as mobile-phone based money transfers hold great promise to improve the delivery of financial assistance during humanitarian crises.
+ISTANBUL, Turkey, May 24, 2016: Leaders from the public, private, and non-profit world said today that digital financial tools such as mobile-phone based money transfers hold great promise to improve the delivery of financial assistance during humanitarian crises.

 Speaking at a side event of the World Humanitarian Summit, the panelists said the benefits of these digital tools included reduced costs for management and security, greater control for beneficiaries on how and when they can use their money, and the potential for financial inclusion to enable resiliency.
 Such digital innovations have the potential to also build a bridge between humanitarian response and long-term resilience for victims once they are back on their feet.